-Warning signs of a disc brake caliper problem.
+The warning signs of a disc brake caliper problem.
 Vehicle manufacturers put a lot of time in making their brake calipers safe for obvious reasons.
-Generally this is one system that they do not want their customers to have a problem with.
+Generally this is one system they don't want customers to have a problem with.

-With this said it is still possible to have problems with brake calipers.
+With this said, it's still possible to have problems with brake calipers.
 A couple common problems would be a binding caliper or one that develops a leak.
-In the first example if you have a binding caliper this is where the piston does not move smoothly out of its bore and winds up applying a different amount of force than the other ones on the vehicle.
+In the first example, if you have a binding caliper, the piston does not move smoothly out of its bore and winds up applying a different amount of force than the other ones on the vehicle.

 When this happens the most common complaint from the driver would be a pulling condition when applying the brakes.
-With this type of disc brake caliper problem usually the harder the braking the harder they pull.
+With this type of caliper problem the harder the braking the harder the car pulls.

 In the case of binding brake calipers greatly accelerated pad wear can usually be found.
 This can help isolate the problem area.
 Sometimes the inboard pad will be worn more than the outboard pad but overall the pads on that wheel might be wearing at a faster rate than on the other wheels of the vehicle.

-Sometimes mistakes made when replacing calipers include forgetting to bend the pads securing tabs that prevent the pad from vibration.
+Common mistakes made when replacing calipers include, over tightening the retaining bolts, forgetting to lubricate the slides and failure to bend the pad securing tabs that prevent the pad from vibrating.
 Vibration can cause brake pad noise in the form of high pitched squealing.